mui/material-ui/docs/data/material/discover-more/showcase/showcase.md

 Are you working with MUI's component libraries?
 [Show us what you're building](https://github.com/mui/material-ui/issues/22426)!
 We'd love to see it.

-To be featured on this page, your app should meet at least one of the following requirements:
+All apps featured on this curated list meet at least one of these criteria:

 - Open source
 - High traffic